Imanol Pradales: President of the Basque Government

 On 16 April 2024, Pradales was attacked with pepper spray after attending a campaign rally at Barakaldo while he was heading to an electoral debate organized by the EITB.
 His aggressor, a 49-years-old man, was immediately arrested by the Ertzaintza and Pradales was admitted to the Gurutzeta hospital after losing his sight in the left eye.
 Nonetheless, Pradales eventually took part in the debate, where the attack was condemned by every other candidate.

 In the election, the PNV won 35.2% of the vote, a decline of 3.7% compared to the previous election, but narrowly prevailed as the most voted party by almost 30,000 votes.
 However, the PNV tied at 27 seats with EH Bildu, losing 4 seats.
 The Socialist Party of the Basque Country–Basque Country Left (PSE–EE) emerged as the kingmaker with 12 seats, making a repetition of the incumbent coalition between the PNV and the PSE–EE the likeliest outcome.

 On 22 June 2024, Pradales was sworn in as Lehendakari.
-In 24 June 2024, Pradales formed its Government (Pradales Government).
+On 24 June 2024, Pradales formed its Government (Pradales Government).
 In the distribution of government departments, he assigned the attraction and retention of talent to the lehendakari himself, an area in which Pradales specializes.
 He also announced that a Basque Talent Strategy was going to be created and developed.
 In addition, the Lendakari announced the creation and launch of the Basque Talent Agency.
 Similarly, at the end of 2024, it proposed the creation of a Basque talent "roster", a Basque network of highly qualified professionals.